Yamato-Security/hayabusa/README.md

 # Features

 * Cross-platform support: Windows, Linux, macOS.
-* Developed in Rust to be memory safe and faster than a hayabusa falcon!
+* Developed in Rust to be memory safe and fast.
 * Multi-thread support delivering up to a 5x speed improvement.
-* Creates a single easy-to-analyze CSV timeline for forensic investigations and incident response.
+* Creates single easy-to-analyze timelines for forensic investigations and incident response.
 * Threat hunting based on IoC signatures written in easy to read/create/edit YML based hayabusa rules.
 * Sigma rule support to convert sigma rules to hayabusa rules.
 * Currently it supports the most sigma rules compared to other similar tools and even supports count rules and new aggregators such as `|equalsfield` and `|endswithfield`.
+* Computer metrics.
+(Useful for filtering on/out certain computers with a large amount of events.)
 * Event ID metrics.
 (Useful for getting a picture of what types of events there are and for tuning your log settings.)
 * Rule tuning configuration by excluding unneeded or noisy rules.
 * MITRE ATT&CK mapping of tactics.